-Here's a quick recap of what's happening in the Seventh Council District the week of March 17, 2018:
+Here's a quick recap of what's happening in the Seventh Council District this week:

 Calling on Congress to Rebuild With Us